This leaflet explains how you can ask us to reconsider the decision we made in our independent review of your Scottish Welfare Fund decision.

 If you wish to ask us to reconsider our decision, you should do this within one month of receiving our decision.
 We won’t accept a request that arrives late unless you can show special circumstances that mean you could not meet the time limit.
 This also applies to the council.

-- for Crisis Grants, one working day from when we get all the information we need to make our decision for applicants, and 21 working days for councils.
+- For Crisis Grants, one working day from when we get all the information we need to make our decision for applicants, and 21 working days for councils.

-- For Community Care Grants, 21 working days from when we get all the information we need to make our decision.
+- For Community Care Grants, 21 working days from when we get all the information we need to make our decision for applicants and councils.

 If you want to challenge our decision again, you will only be able to do so using judicial review.
 Judicial review is a form of court proceeding where a judge reviews whether a decision or action by a public body is lawful.
 You may want to take legal advice before deciding whether this is appropriate in your case.